 The following web sites provide a variety of information about financial aid:

 Loans must be paid back.
 Scholarships and grants do not need to be repaid, although a portion of "unearned" aid is subject to repayment if you withdraw before the midpoint of the term.
-Please see our Refund Policies for Return of Funds in the Financial Aid in the left side bar of the financial aid website for more detailed information.
+Please see our Refund Policies for Return of Funds in the Financial Aid left side bar of the financial aid website for more detailed information.